AllenCellModeling/brightfield2fish/CONTRIBUTING.rst

     $ git add .
     $ git commit -m "Resolves gh-###.
 Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

+   `black` (a formatter) and `flake8` (a linter) should run as pre-commit hooks, and will prevent the code from being commited until it passes these standards.
+You may need to edit you code and `git add` it again until it passes and the commit is logged.

 7. Submit a pull request through the GitHub website.